Twenty questions: United States

 In the 1940s, the game became a popular radio panel quiz show, Twenty Questions, first broadcast at 8 pm, Saturday, February 2, 1946, on the Mutual Broadcasting System from New York's Longacre Theatre on West 48th Street.
 Radio listeners sent in subjects for the panelists to guess in twenty questions; Winston Churchill's cigar was the subject most frequently submitted.
 On the early shows, listeners who stumped the panel won a lifetime subscription to Pageant.
 From 1946 to 1951, the program was sponsored by Ronson lighters.
 In 1952–1953, Wildroot Cream-Oil was the sponsor.

-As a television series, Twenty Questions debuted as a local show in New York on WOR-TV Channel 9 on November 2, 1949.
+As a television series, Twenty Questions debuted as a local show on New York's WOR-TV Channel 9 on November 2, 1949.
 Beginning on November 26, the series went nationwide on NBC until December 24, after which it remained dormant until March 17, 1950, when it was picked up by ABC until June 29, 1951.
 Some of the early TV episodes were simulcast on WOR-TV, WNBT-TV and Mutual radio.

 Its longest and best-known run, however, is the one on the DuMont Television Network from July 6, 1951, to May 30, 1954.
 During this time, original host Bill Slater was replaced by Jay Jackson.
 After this run ended, ABC picked up the series once again from July 6, 1954, to May 3, 1955.
 The last radio show had been broadcast on March 27, 1954.

 Canada

-Twenty Questions aired locally on CJAY-TV in Winnipeg, Canada from March to June, 1961 and then on the new CTV network beginning in September, 1961; its host, Stewart Macpherson, went on to become the original host of the UK version.
+Twenty Questions aired locally on CJAY-TV in Winnipeg, Canada, from March to June, 1961 and then on the new CTV network beginning in September, 1961; its host, Stewart Macpherson, went on to become the original host of the UK version.

 Hungary

 In Hungary, the game is known as Barkochba, named after Simon bar Kokhba, the leader of the second-century Jewish uprising against the Romans.
-The story goes that the Romans cut out a spy's tongue, so when he reached bar Kokhba's camp, he was only able to nod or shake his head to answer bar Kokhba's questions.
+The story goes that the Romans cut out a spy's tongue, so when he reached Bar Kokhba's camp, he was only able to nod or shake his head to answer Bar Kokhba's questions.
 The number of questions is not limited to twenty.

 Barkochba was played by Frigyes Karinthy and his company in Budapest back in 1911.
 So the game started in Hungary from the New York café in Budapest.

 Barkochba was staged as a television game show Kicsoda-Micsoda? (later renamed Van Benne Valami) on the Hungarian national television Magyar Televízió from 1975 to 1991.
 It was the first show presented by István Vágó, who would later host the Hungarian versions of Jeopardy!
 (Mindent vagy semmit!) and Who Wants to Be a Millionaire?
 (Legyen Ön is milliomos!).